idsia-robotics/navground/docs/packages/navground_examples.rst

 :directory: `behavior_plugin <https://github.com/idsia-robotics/navground/tree/main/navground_examples/src/behavior_plugin>`_

-Shows how to define and register a new behavior.
+Shows how to define and register a new behavior and a new behavior group.

 Collisions